-I bought these vintage Art Deco style lanterns for our 1940's style wedding reception and since then had them displayed on our mantel.
-After seventeen years of enjoyment, I noticed the frosted glass had thinned out in spots, probably due to the heat, and one had a significant crack.
-I was almost resolved to sell them at a yard sale and to purchase new and tall mercury glass vases filled with light artificial greenery to set off my newly refreshed and painted stone fireplace.
-However, I didn't have an extra hundred in the decorative budget, so I started thinking how I could repurpose that which already had a sweet sentimental value.
+I bought these vintage Art Deco style lanterns for our 1940's style wedding reception and had them displayed on our mantel.
+After seventeen years of enjoyment, I noticed the frosted glass had thinned out in spots, probably due to the heat of lit candles, and one had a significant crack.
+I was almost resolved to sell them at a yard sale and to purchase a pair of tall mercury glass vases filled with light artificial greenery to set off my newly refreshed and painted stone fireplace.
+However, I didn't have an extra hundred in the decorative budget, so I started thinking how I could repurpose those lanterns which already had a sweet sentimental value into something new.
 I learned a great deal from this tutorial and started to give this DIY a go!

 1) Water bottle with equal parts water and vinegar,

 5) Protective eye wear

 8) Cloth for blotting